rsyslog/rsyslog/source/configuration/modules/omfile.rst

    "integer", "10", "no", "``$DynaFileCacheSize``"

-This parameter specifies the maximum size of the cache for dynamically-generated file names (dynafile= parmeter).
+This parameter specifies the maximum size of the cache for dynamically-generated file names (dynafile= parameter).
 This setting specifies how many open file handles should be cached.
 If, for example, the file name is generated with the hostname in it and you have 100 different hosts, a cache size of 100 would ensure